John Francis Young

 John Francis Young VC (14 January 1893 – 7 November 1929) was a Canadian soldier who served in the First World War.
 Young was a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
-Young was one of the seven Canadians who were awarded the Victoria Cross for their actions on one single day, 2 September 1918, for actions across the 30 km long Drocourt-Quéant Line near Arras, France.
+Young was one of the seven Canadians who were awarded the Victoria Cross for their actions, on one single day, 2 September 1918, across the 30 km long Drocourt-Quéant Line near Arras, France.
 The other six were Bellenden Hutcheson, Arthur George Knight, William Metcalf, Claude Joseph Patrick Nunney, Cyrus Wesley Peck and Walter Leigh Rayfield.

 Early life

 John Francis Young was born in Kidderminster, England on 14 January 1893.
 He was the son of Robert Charles Young and Mary Ann Cooper.
 He had two brothers: Robert Peart Young born in 1896 and Reginald H. Young born 1903.
 He emigrated to Canada before World War I and worked in Montreal as a packer for Imperial Tobacco.